 Pride of place in my 1967 bedroom, however, was given over to a Spectrum wallet.
-Pictured here you van see it came in a striking scarlet livery and, most importantly contained a a driving licence that a full ten years before I got behind the wheel of my Vauxhall Viva, permitted me to drive both a Spectrum Patrol Car (the sporty red one) and a Maximum Security Vehicle (the one you drove whilst facing backwards).
+Pictured here you can see it came in a striking scarlet livery and, most importantly, contained a driving licence (a full ten years before I got behind the wheel of my Vauxhall Viva), permitting me to drive both a Spectrum Patrol Car (the sporty red one) and a Maximum Security Vehicle (the one you drove whilst facing backwards).
 I probably wasn't cognisant of the fact that opportunities to drive such vehicles in Kingston upon Hill in the mid-1960s were few and far between; but that didn't shake the notion in my mind that I could walk into a back street petrol station, show my licence to the owner who would then point me in the direction of a dilapidated out building wherein would be parked one of the above mentioned vehicles.
 Equally important information was contained within this magical document too: a short Bio of each spectrum member beneath a passport style photo.
 Scarlet, for instance, was actually Paul Metcalfe in real life; not surprisingly he hasn't even been born yet - his date of birth is given as December 17, 2036 in Winchester, England.

 Funnily enough I've dug this wallet out more times during the last three months than I have my 'real' wallet; it still contains the same tenner in there and trusty pieces of plastic that I went into lockdown with.

 The woman in the spine must have finished that book by now.